 Technology has been rapidly advancing over the past 20-plus years, which has in and of itself played a role in changing how we do things.
 The folks who work in the tech industry like to call this “disruption.”
 Careers are made by people who look at how we have been doing things for a hundred years and figure out how to use technology to turn that on its head.

 Now, in a post-coronavirus world, we’re changing the ways we do things even more–this time by necessity.
+Whether it’s the constant use of antibacterial spray, hand sanitizer or social distancing you can’t deny the impact this change has had on our society.
 Some changes may be permanent, while others–we hope, at least–short-term.
 In any scenario of massive change, some are good and some give us pause.

 Let’s take a look at a few of these changes:

 Maybe you’re one of the lucky ones who had found a good hairstylist (or barber) and knew what you had.
 For the rest of us, two months of bad hair taught us a valuable lesson.
 What was that lesson?
 The people who do your hair have a major impact on your life.
 Don’t forget that it was worse for some: Imagine really needing a haircut and being about to visit the salon right when they shut down!
 Add two months to that and it’s not a pleasant thought.
 Not to mention all of the people in the world who color their hair.
 Let’s take a moment to offer sympathy to all of those who bought cheap box color and managed to earn themselves a pricey fix from their hair stylist once the salon reopened.